tinymce/beehive-flow/README.md

 CI needs to check out a real branch, not just a detached head.

 At the start of the build, run "stamp".
-If the build is successful, run "advance".
+If the build is successful, run "advance-ci".